ganesh0211/Travelling-Thief-Problem/README.md

 Here we do not consider thief return to the start node, but it can be implemented easily with a little modification in code.

-Plot shows profit gained from each city and green circle is starting point for thief.
+Plot shows profit gained from each city and green circle is starting point for thief. (for 280 cities and 5 items per city)